Parkour Singapore Classes Review – A2 Singapore Parkour

-A2 Singapore Parkour uses a custom fitted training space which they call the Free Runners Lodge and also uses a few different places around the city of Singapore for “field” training.
+A2 Parkour Singapore has a parkour training gym they call the Free Runners Lodge.
+They also use a few different places around the city of Singapore for “field” training.

 Free Runner Lodge

-A2 Singapore Parkour makes use of three different field locations.
-Actually, they train where-ever but the three locations are the designated meeting points.
-Most of the time they train at the meeting point but sometimes they will train within walking distance.
+A2 Singapore Parkour makes use of 3 different field locations.
+Actually, they train where-ever but the 3 locations are the designated meeting points.
+Most of the time they train at the meeting point but sometimes they will go within walking distance.
 I guess it all depends on what the lesson plan is for the day.

-It is nice to have a mixture of the indoor training facility and outside.
+It is nice to have a mixture of the indoor parkour gym and outdoor parkour training in Singapore.

-A2 Singapore Parkour has a pretty good training schedule with good value for money if you train regularly.
-A single lesson (90 minutes) costs 25sgd, which to me is not worth it, however, you can pay $200SGD for the month and come to as many classes as you want.
-With the ability to train six days a week it makes for a pretty good saving.
+A2 Singapore Parkour has a good training schedule.
+It is good value for money, especially if you train often.
+A single lesson (90 minutes) costs $25SGD.
+If you $200SGD for the month you can come to as many classes as you want.
+With the ability to train 6 days a week it makes for a pretty good saving.
 If you’re female you can train seven days a week (there is a ladies class on the day in which there is no mixed class).

-As already mentioned there are ladies classes and they also hold kids classes.
-If I had a kid I would definatlely enrol them in this.
+They also hold parkour classes for kids.
+If I had a kid I would definitely enroll them in this.
 They look like they have a lot of fun.

-Coming from the Kung Fu Course in China the training was no where near as intense but I was very happy with it.
+Coming from the Kung Fu Course in China the training was nowhere near as intense, but I was very happy with it.
 The schedule isn’t very strict so most of the time we would start and finish late.
-Training often went closer to two hours than the advertised 90 minutes.
-We could probably just keep training but by that time you get hungry.
-The core group of people are great people and you can always go grab dinner with them afterwards.
+Training often went close to 2 hours instead of the advertised 90 minutes.

-Safety is dealt with VERY well.
-I think in 15+ classes I only saw one injury during training and it was just someone knocking their shin.
+Safety is a top priority at A2 Singapore Parkour.
+In 15+ classes I only saw one injury during training.
+It was only someone knocking their shin.
 Also, that girl (to put it nicely) was a bit more un-coordinated than the general population.

-There was usually a focus, such as climbing, vaulting, balance, etc. and the progression of teaching is used well.
+There was usually a focus on a particular skill set such as vaulting or balance.
+The teaching method was very progressive.
 Often he (the instructor) would be like “do this”, and then I would say “I cant do it” or “it’s too high” or some other excuse.
-He would break it technique and progression down and before the end of the class I would be doing it.
+He would break the technique and progression down and before the end of the class, I would be doing it.

 The instructors love parkour and it shows.
 They would often use the “break-time” to try new things and improve their own skills.

-Although relaxed there was a basic lesson structure which is pretty generic to any physical training session.
+There was a basic lesson structure which is similiar to most physical training.

 Warm up.
-A basic warm up and stretch.
-Sometimes a jog or sometimes conditioning exercises related to the techniques we were learning that day.
+A basic warm-up and stretch.
+A jog or conditioning exercises related to the techniques we were learning that day.

 Techniques.
-Each lesson usually focused on one to three specific techniques/skills.
+Each lesson usually focused on 1 to 3 specific techniques/skills.